Toni-SM/skrl/docs/source/intro/examples.rst

     .. tab:: Franka Emika Panda

         **3D reaching task (Franka's gripper must reach a certain target point in space)**.
 The training was done in Omniverse Isaac Gym.
-The real robot control is performed through the Python API of a modified version of frankx (see `frankx's pull request #44 <https://github.com/pantor/frankx/pull/44>`_), a high-level motion library around libfranka.
+The real robot control is performed through the Python API of a modified version of *frankx* (see `frankx's pull request #44 <https://github.com/pantor/frankx/pull/44>`_), a high-level motion library around *libfranka*.
 Training and evaluation is performed for both Cartesian and joint control space

         .. raw:: html